 What is HB 8?

-HB 8 outlines a groundbreaking policy designed to shift Texas community college formula funding from a static model based on historical success points, core operations, and contact-hour funding to a dynamic funding formula based primarily on student outcomes and aligned with state higher education goals and state and regional workforce needs.
+The 88th Texas Legislature passed House Bill 8 in 2023.
+It outlines a groundbreaking policy designed to shift Texas community college formula funding from a static model based on historical success points, core operations, and contact-hour funding to a dynamic funding formula based primarily on student outcomes and aligned with state higher education goals and state and regional workforce needs.

 How will the new community college finance model be funded?

-This new funding model includes two tiers and performance tier funding.
-HB 8 is funded through a contingency rider included in the state’s general appropriations bill, HB 1.
-Under HB 1, community colleges have been awarded nearly $2.3 billion in total formula funding under the new outcomes-based model for the upcoming biennium (FY 2024-25), an increase of 23.3% from the previous biennium.
+While HB 8 lays out the basic funding structure, the actual funds are appropriated by the legislature, generally as part of the state’s biennial General Appropriations Act (GAA).
+For FY 2024-25 HB 8 is funded through a contingency rider included in the GAA, House Bill 1.
+Under HB 1, community colleges were awarded nearly $2.3 billion in total formula funding under the new outcomes-based model for FY 2024-25, an increase of 23.3% from the previous biennium.

 HB 8 splits funding into base tier funding and performance tier funding — will every college receive funds in both tiers?

-No. Every college will receive performance tier funding based on the fundable outcomes achieved by their students in FYs 2020-22.
-These outcomes include completion of 15 semester credit hours of dual credit, transfer to a general academic institution (or co-enrollment) with 15 semester credit hours, and completion of an academic or workforce credential.
+No. Every college received performance tier funding based on the fundable outcomes achieved by their students in FYs 2020-22 for FY24.
+For FY25, every college will receive performance tier funding based on the fundable outcomes achieved in FYs 2023-2025, using projections for FY24 and FY25 outcomes until the data are available.
+These outcomes include completion of 15 semester credit hours of dual credit (only hours that are applicable to an academic or workforce education program), transfer to a general academic institution (or co-enrollment) with 15 semester credit hours, and completion of an academic or workforce credential of value.

 Could the new formula funding model result in my college losing funding?

-No. Some colleges will gain more than others, but no college will have decreased formula funding than it did in FY 2023.
+No. Some colleges will gain more than others, but for each of FY 2024 and FY 2025, no college will experience a decrease in formula funding compared to FY 2023.

 Will formula funding amounts change over the course of the Fiscal Year 2024?